Notice of Privacy Practices

 - State and Federal Review:

-- We may share your medical information when we are being reviewed.
+- We may share your medical information when being reviewed.
 For example, we may share your information with Medicare or Medicaid when they are reviewing the way we provide care.

 - Legal Proceedings: